adelaidea/TVDataHub/README.md

 ## Assumptions

-- The application assumes a PostgreSQL database for data persistence.
+- The application uses PostgreSQL as its primary database for data persistence.
--  Docker is used for containerization and to simplify the development environment.
+- Docker and Docker Compose are used for containerization and development environment setup.
--  The system is designed to handle concurrent requests and be able to handle with the external API rate limiting by using retry policy.
+- The system implements concurrent request handling with retry policies to manage external API rate limiting.
--  Data scraping operations are performed asynchronously.
+- All data scraping operations are performed asynchronously to maintain system responsiveness.
-- TVShow and Cast data update operations are done with all data without priodicity filter to simplify the operation.
-The decision was based on the current payload size(<1mb).
+- TVShow and Cast data updates are performed in bulk without periodicity filters, optimized for payload sizes under 1MB.
+- Cast data updates follow an upsert pattern: new Person entities are created if they don't exist, while existing Person entities only receive new TVShow relationships.
+- The API endpoints for listing TVShows and Characters implement pagination with a default page size of 10 items.
+The total count of records is included in the response to enable clients to implement complete data retrieval strategies.

 ### TV Maze API Assumptions

-- A update in the Cast will trigger a update in the `updated` attribute of the Show, then the information will be udpated in the database.
+- Cast updates trigger updates to the Show's `updated` attribute, which is used to synchronize data in our database.
+- Character information is not persisted in the current implementation.
+The many-to-many relationship between Person and TVShow entities can be extended in the future to include character-specific information if required.

 ## Future Improvements